mrmarganski/mkdoc/docs/xrprobotics/module1/basicdriveXRP.md

 ![XRP Dashboard](../../img/simulationscreen.png)

 !!! danger
+    Select TeleOP and move your joysticks!
 Don't test on a table, or the robot may jump off!!